mahavedalla/mahavedalla/docs/questions/sila/whether-sila-is-the-same-as-observing-precepts.md

-# Whether sīla is the same as observing precepts?
+Question: Whether sīla is the same as observing precepts?
 Category: Sīla
 Tags: Precepts, Virtue
 Review Status: Not started